 In simple terms, THC binds to a receptor, and the result is the ignition of a series of chemical reactions which lead to changes in the mind and body.
 Once THC engages your brain, you’ll experience altered cognitive and behavioral ability.
 Basically, you see and experience things in a completely different way when you consume THC.

-What is CBD?
+What About CBD?

 CBD gained international fame for helping a young girl named Charlotte Figi by reducing the number of seizures she suffered as part of her rare medical condition, Dravet’s Syndrome.
-Charlotte Figi’s story proved that CBD could be used in medicine as it didn’t make her ‘high’.
+Charlotte Figi’s story proved that CBD could be used in medicine as it didn’t make her ‘high.’
 Since then, hemp-based products containing high levels of CBD and low levels of THC have become legal to purchase as food supplements across the United States.

 What Medical Conditions Can High THC/ Low CBD Marijuana Strains Help?